blocky/iac/README.md

 Next, you will need AWS credentials in a CSV.
 (Creating credentials for Amazon is well documented online or ask internally if you need a hand.)
 Here, we will assume the file is called `aws--bob-dev.csv`.
-Put the creds file in your secrets folder.
+Put the creds file in your secrets folder (but not necessarily the IAC secrets folder).
 For example:

     mv <wherever-file-was> $HOME/secrets/aws--bob-dev.csv

-Go to the iac project root and create a config on your system.
+Go to the IAC project root and create a config on your system.
 (Note that you may need to create some folders):

     mkdir -p $HOME/.config/bky/iac
     python -m iac config > $HOME/.config/bky/iac/config.toml

+Be default, IAC will look for the config file in `$HOME/.config/bky/iac/config.toml`.
+If you want to place the config in a different directory, you can set that location through in the environment variable `BKY_IAC_CONFIG_FILE`.

 In the config file, set the variables.
 I like to set these values with some info that will help me if I am looking in the aws console.
 For